TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

  - Cultists will flee
  - Constructs will continue to fight but will fight the cultists
  - Telnetar will leave the castle and city
- - Pertana will rule until Morcant returns
+ - Pertana will rule until King Morcant returns